 All generally applicable FIT policies and procedures apply to programs abroad, including FIT in Italy and the Milan campus.
 These policies include, but are not limited to, all conduct-related policies and procedures, including Code of Student Conduct, the Sexual Misconduct Response policy, the Nondiscrimination and Anti-Harassment policy, and Drug and Alcohol Abuse Prevention policy.
 Information on these policies is available above in this report.
 FIT in Italy works with administrators in New York to respond to and address instances of misconduct and to provide a similar level of support resources to victims of crimes (whether through direct support from FIT staff via technological means or through assistance in securing local referrals in Italy).
-The resident director is provided training by the Title IX coordinator on an annual basis.
+The Title IX coordinator provides the resident director with training on an annual basis.